PROGRAM

 1. How much does this program cost to implement?

-The pilot program costs about $3.9 million, with $3.51 million coming from the Federal Government and the remaining $390,000 from the Hawai`i State Department of Transportation.
-While this may seem like a lot, studies show that for every tax dollar spent on Freeway Service Patrol services, the public can realize a benefit to cost ratio of many times above the amount spent to fund the program.
-A recent study by the University of California, Berkeley calculated the average benefit to cost ratio was over 8:1 among that state’s regional FSP programs.
+While this may seem like a lot, studies show that for every tax dollar spent on the Freeway Service Patrol services, the public can realize a benefit-to-cost ratio of many times above the amount spent to fund the program.
+A recent study by the Hawai`i State Department of Transportation calculated the average benefit-cost for the first two years of FSP service at just under 8:1.
+This means that for every dollar spent, motorists received about $8 in benefits.
+These benefits are measured in terms of reduction in delay, vehicle-hours, savings in fuel, and decreases in emissions.
 These ratios do not factor in the benefits associated with air quality improvement or collision reduction.

 1. Are there plans to expand to other sections of Oahu’s freeways?